Community Outreach

 For more information, please visit the following links:

-If you would like to learn more about this program, please contact Alyssa Trinidad at atrinidad@graniteymca.org.
+If you would like to learn more about this program, please contact Coco Moore at cmoore@graniteymca.org.

-For Southside, Parkside, Hillside, McLaughlin Middle School Students
+For Southside, Parkside, Hillside, McLaughlin Middle, and Memorial High School Students

-YMCA STAY provides direct services to 98 at-risk middle school students, yearly, who are experiencing academic failure, chronic truancy, behavioral problems or family crisis.
+YMCA STAY provides direct services to 115 at-risk students yearly who are experiencing academic failure, chronic truancy, behavioral problems or family crisis.
 Y-STAY’s combination of academic support, team building, mentoring, life skills focus, character development, and adventure education is clearly needed in this community.
 Y-STAY provides students with a critical link to adult role models, a chance to access new positive experiences, and a stronger connection to learning and education, increasing their commitment to school, peers, and community.

 Community Impact Success Measures